Raul125/ScpLockdown/README.md

 Peanut's connector door will be locked down for the specified duration because Heavy Gate is opened by game base.

 #### SCP 079
-Computer cannot interact with doors, elevators and cameras such for specified duration.
+Computer cannot interact with doors, elevators and "cameras" such for specified duration.

 #### SCP 096
 Shy Guy's door towards the HCZ will be locked down for the specified duration.